ParkinsonLab/Metatranscriptome-Workshop/README.md

 fastqc mouse1.fastq
 ```

-The FastQC report is generated in a HTML file, mouse1\_fastqc.html.
+The FastQC report is generated in a HTML file, `mouse1_fastqc.html`.
 You'll also find a zip file which includes data files used to generate the report.

-To open the HTML report file, please go to your workspace folder from your web browser with URL <http://cbwxx.dyndns.info/module5>, where xx is your unique CBW number.
-By double clicking on the HTML file, you can go through the report and find the following information:
+To open the HTML report file use the following command `firefox mouse1_fastqc.html` then you can go through the report and find the following information:

 -   Basic Statistics: Basic information of the mouse RNA-seq data, e.g. the total number of reads, read length, GC content.
 -   Per base sequence quality: An overview of the range of quality values across all bases at each position.
 -   Per Base Sequence Content: A plot showing nucleotide bias across sequence length.
--   Overrepresented Sequences: Sequences which comprise >0.1% of all sequences provided.
 -   Adapter Content: Provides information on the level of adaptor contamination in your sequence sample.

-**Notes**:

--   As you look at the reports, try running BLAST via the [NCBI website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) on some of the overrepresented sequences, by copy/paste, to get an idea of what they might be.

-***Question: What do overrepresented sequences map to?***

 Processing the Reads
 --------------------